 Record the interview to learn from your strong points as well as your missteps!
 Banty’s recording feature is available across all our platforms, much like our screen sharing!
 Get your free-trial today!

 We hope Banty’s better video tips for having the best experience with an interview conducted virtually were helpful to you.
-If you’d like to try Banty for free, we offer numerous solutions for your video calling and video conferencing needs, including Banty Personal, Banty Medical, Banty Business and Banty Enterprise.
+If you’d like to try Banty for free, we offer numerous solutions for your video calling and video conferencing needs, including Banty Personal, Banty Virtual Clinic, Banty Business and Banty Enterprise.
 You could also request hosting and specially customised features for much larger digital gatherings with our service, Banty Virtual Events or Banty Plus.
 Learn more about your options here.